terrier-org/pyterrier/docs/terrier-retrieval.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default Terrier assumes that queries can be parsed by its `standard query parser <https://github.com/terrier-org/terrier-core/blob/5.x/doc/querylanguage.md#user-query-language>`_,
-which is standard search-engline like query language.
+which is standard search-engine like query language.
 Queries provided by Dataset objects are assumed to be in this format, using the
 standard `["qid", "query"]` dataframe columns.

 Two alternative query formats are also supported: